-Perseids can appear anywhere and everywhere in the sky.
-So the best direction to watch is wherever your sky is darkest, usually straight up.
+Perseid meteors can appear anywhere and everywhere in the sky.
+The best direction to watch is wherever your sky is darkest, usually straight up.
 Faint Perseids appear as tiny, quick streaks.
-Occasional brighter ones may sail across the heavens for several seconds and leave a brief train of glowing smoke.
+Occasional brighter ones might sail across the sky for several seconds and leave a brief train of glowing smoke.

 Occasionally you might spot an interloper.
 The weaker Delta Aquariid and Kappa Cygnid showers are also active during Perseid season, and there are always a few random, “sporadic” meteors.
 All of these track back to other parts of the sky.